WineGameDB/db/README.txt

  - "vcruntime"
    MS Visual C++ Runtime
    Obtain the installers (https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022) and run them (optionally with the /silent argument)
-   Note: Both the x64 and x86 installers may be required
+   Note: Install both the x64 and x86 installers
  - "dxvk"
    doitsujin's DXVK (https://github.com/doitsujin/dxvk)
-   Download the latest release and either run the setup or perform what it does yourself
+   Arg: `version` (version of DXVK to install, may be empty to mean "latest") Download the release and either run the setup or perform what it does yourself
  - "vkd3d"
    HansKristian-Work's VKD3D-Proton (https://github.com/HansKristian-Work/vkd3d-proton)
-   Download the latest release and either run the setup or perform what it does yourself
+   Arg: `version` (version of VKD3D to install, may be empty to mean "latest") Download the release and either run the setup or perform what it does yourself
- - "mf_install"
+ - "custom_wine"
-   z0z0z's mf-install (https://github.com/z0z0z/mf-install/)
-   Clone the repository and run mf-install.sh / replicate its behavior
+   Use a custom Wine version (instead of latest Wine-Staging)
+   Arguments:
+    - name:    `wine-staging`, `wine-ge` or `wine_lutris`
+    - version: Specific version to use (tagname of GH release).
+May be empty to mean "latest"

 Variables:
-Some fixes will have special variables that change based on the system configuration.
+Some workarounds will have special variables that change based on the system configuration.
 They are indicated by a $ (e.g."$SCREEN_WIDTH")
  - "SCREEN_WIDTH"
    The horizontal resolution of the user's main monitor (in pixels, e.g. 1920)
  - "SCREEN_HEIGHT"